Doaa-Hindawii/Social-Media-template/README.md

 ### Project Description
 The **Social-Media-Template** website consists of 2 pages, created as a part of my scholarship at **ITI**.
-The task was to build a multi section landing page with dynamically built navigation, login and Validate it.
+The task was to build a multi section landing page with navigation, login and Validate it.

 ### Building
 To build I followed the following steps: